Fraport USA Board of Directors

 Throughout her tenure, Fraport USA’s 87,000 square-foot concession program at PIT has led the industry in sales per-enplaned passenger – and ranks among the highest for North American airports.

-Ms. Simoni has experience in many sectors of the airport retail experience including operations, leasing, security, construction, marketing and advertising.
+Ms. Simoni has experience in many sectors of airport retail including operations, leasing, security, construction, marketing and advertising.

 Gary H. Gilliard